cobaltolabs/ScalaPrimavera/README.md

 val users:List[User] = template.query("select * from users where",mapperFunction)
 ```

 Sometimes in complex queries the return type don't match any Entity of your domain.
-In thos cases you can use `queryForMap`
+In those cases you can use `queryForMap`

 ```scala
 val user = template.queryForMap("select firs_name, age as years from users where id = ?",4567)